pilartomas/beeai-workshop/docs/README.md

 ---
-title: Granite Workshop
+title: BeeAI Workshop
-description: Learn how to leverage the Granite Foundational Models
+description: Learn how to use and demo BeeAI
 logo: images/ibm-blue-background.png
 ---

 # Introduction

 Welcome to our workshop!
-In this workshop we'll be using the open-sourced [IBM Granite AI foundation models](https://www.ibm.com/granite) for a number of use cases that demonstrates the value of [generative AI](https://developer.ibm.com/generative-ai-for-developers).
+In this workshop we'll be using the open-sourced [BeeAI](beeai.dev) for a number of use cases that demonstrates the value of [generative AI](https://developer.ibm.com/generative-ai-for-developers).

 By the end of this workshop, you will be able to: